 So, you want to begin a landscaping project in Colorado.
 How exciting!
 You are in for the ride of your life with this little home improvement project!
 Although all of those HGTV home improvement shows make it seem easy, landscaping is more than just picking out a few pretty plants and bushes and implanting them in their new permanent home.
 Landscaping in Colorado can be a tricky ordeal that takes some consideration and planning.

 Colorado has many different climates thrown into one beautiful state.
 Colorado is made up of mountains, foothills, high plains, and desert lands, all which are affected differently based on what mountains and valleys surround the area.
-There are three important things you should know before you begin your Colorado landscaping project.
+There are 3 important things you should know before you landscaping in Colorado.

 3 Important Things You Should Know Before You Landscape in Colorado are: